andrew/ultimate-awesome/README.md

 - [Awesome-MLLMs-Hallucination-Mitigation](https://github.com/Fanziyang-v/Awesome-MLLMs-Hallucination-Mitigation) - Paper lists of awesome works in mitigating hallucination in Multimodal Large Language Models(MLLMs).
 - [awesome-igmo-informatique](https://github.com/Fcmam5/awesome-igmo-informatique) - S4 informatique materials All In One, منكم و إليكم :) .
 - [awesoMRI-QC](https://github.com/FCP-INDI/awesoMRI-QC) - A curated list of measures, tools, and references for MRI quality control (QC).
-- [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
 - [AoE2-awesome-articles](https://github.com/fntsrlike/AoE2-awesome-articles) - A curated list of awesome Age of Empires II resources.
 - [annals-of-awesome](https://github.com/FoxxMD/annals-of-awesome) - Awesome projects and best practices I want to use in my work.
 - [awesome-institutional-hpc](https://github.com/frankier/awesome-institutional-hpc) - List of tools you can use to get the most from your institutional HPC resources.